 - If your child's center or family child care home has a star rated license, look to see how many points were earned for education standards

 - Remember, applying for a two to five star rated license is voluntary, so be sure to recognize your provider's achievements.
 Earning more points in education standards means that your provider has chosen to do more in order to offer higher quality child care

-If you would like, read the complete rule text for the rated license requirements.
+If you would like, read the handbook chapter, "Star-Rated License" for an explanation of the requirements.